-In one of our previous case studies, we have told you about a logo that Tubik Studio designed for Saily App.
-To continue this bright design story, today we are going to get you to some backstage of UI redesign for Saily App.
+In one of our previous case studies, we told you about a logo that Tubik Studio designed for Saily App.
+To continue this bright design story, today we are going to get you some backstage of UI redesign for the Saily App.

 Redesign of UI for the mobile application for local user-to-user e-commerce.